 When you compare these two metrics side-by-side, you’re able to see how effectively an agent can handle inquiries and work efficiently.

 Ideally, your agents should be resolving the same amount of tickets they’re handling per hour.
 Of course, this isn’t always possible when staffing is short.

 To calculate these customer service metrics, simply add the number of tickets an agent handled and solved in an hour.
-If you use Zendesk Explore, these metrics are automatically tracked for you.
+If you use Zendesk, these metrics are automatically tracked for you.

 Help improve both metrics by properly training your customer service agents.
 The more they know about your products, the easier they’ll be able to answer customer questions and resolve their issues.

 6. Customer satisfaction score